 The process of selling privately can be done one of two ways, with an estate agent or totally independently.
 Many sellers choose to approach an estate agent who will then share the listing with their close circle of trusted buyers, resulting in potentially higher offers from hand-selected clients.
 Vendors can capitalize on these selective buyers who are willing to pay more to avoid a bidding war.

 Others choose to forgo the estate agent altogether, marketing the property themselves as well as organizing viewings and negotiations.
 This requires a lot more work from the seller as well as some sales knowledge and will mean a much smaller reach in terms of the pool of buyers they can market the property to – since individuals are unable to list on online property portals like Rightmove and Zoopla – but can offer substantial savings agent’s fees.
+You can also take house-selling advice from experts to sell house fast.

 What are the benefits and drawbacks of an off-market sale?